eclipse/kiso-testing/docs/advanced_usage/advanced_config_file.rst

 This means, from user point of view, it's possible to start it on demand and especially where it's really needed.

-.. warning:: in an explicitely defined proxy setup (for shared communication channels) be sure to
+.. warning:: in an explicitly defined proxy setup (for shared communication channels) be sure to
     always start the proxy auxiliary last.
 Otherwise, an error will occur due to the specific :py:class:`~pykiso.lib.auxiliaries.proxy_auxiliary.ProxyAuxiliary` import rules.